The Risks Associated with Improper E-waste Recycling

 Whether it’s your old and obsolete computer or tons of industrial electronic chips and pieces, they all are classified under e-waste.

-Sadly, despite being coined as a garbage, the electronic waste is not biodegradable.
-It, thus, poses a greater health and economic threat.
+Sadly, despite being coined as garbage, electronic waste is not biodegradable.
+It, thus, poses greater health and economic threat.
 E-waste won’t just dissolve into the soil, not without affecting the fertility in the area.

 By 2014, we had produced around 41.8 million tonnes of e-waste globally, according to a study published by the United Nations University.
 Undoubtedly, this level must have increased to several folds by this year.